theodi/chat2db/README.md

      ```

 5. **Cache the Result for Follow-up**
-   The raw query, results, and suggested chart type are cached using `setLastResult()`, enabling the user to follow up (e.g. “Yes please”) and trigger chart rendering later.
+   The raw query, results, and suggested chart type are cached using `setLastResult()`, enabling the user to follow up (e.g. "Yes please") and trigger chart rendering later.

 6. **Streaming Ends**
    The system closes the stream with a stop signal, as expected by OpenAI-compatible clients.